 As with many diseases in cats, they experience a decrease in appetite when feeling poorly.
 That means having a food they like to eat is critical.
 You could have the most nutritious food in the world but if your kitty won’t eat it, it does no good.
 So the food must be delicious AND nutritious.

 Nutrient-rich meals containing biologically appropriate vitamins and minerals in the correct amounts are essential, especially B vitamins, Omega 3&6, iron for anemia, and nutraceuticals like milk thistle extract which helps remove toxins from the cat’s liver.
-The best way to do that is with a raw diet, and potentially a custom raw diet.
+The best way to do that is with a raw diet, and potentially a custom raw diet, which are moisture rich and also beneficial to the kidneys.
 Some cats have severely compromised immune systems because of FeLV.
 They may be a good fit for a gently cooked option that keeps the heat-sensitive nutrients intact but reduces the risk of any bacteria in the system (note: most kibble, dry food, often contains far more bacteria, harmful bacteria, than a top-quality raw food).

 Feeding your FeLV-infected cat the best possible diet can greatly affect her overall health and ability to fight off the onset of FeLV-associated diseases.
 You don’t have to give up feeding raw food because of this diagnosis.
 Fresh raw food contains all of the nutrients, enzymes, vitamins and amino acids your cat needs in an easily digested form.
 Good food contributes to a fast recovery and will provide a better quality of life for your sick cat, no matter the disease.